r0chd/whydotool/README.md

 whydotool aims to be fully compatible with ydotool.
 Currently supported commands:

 - [x] click - Click on mouse buttons
-- [x] mousemove - Move mouse pointer to relative or absolute position
+- [x] mousemove - Move mouse pointer to relative or absolute position (absolute position is protocol only atm)
 - [x] type - Type a string
 - [x] key - Press keys